 9. Required to make coenzyme Q10.
 This vital substance is needed for heart health and for energy production within the mitochondria.

 11. Other.
-Methylation reactions are very common in the body and involved in most body functions, to some degree.
+Methylation is very common in the body and involved in most body functions, to some degree.
 This is why compromised methylation can cause or contribute to almost all health conditions.
 Most people today have inadequate methylation, and this is why we supplement with TMG.

 To facilitate the attachment of a methyl group to a toxin or other molecule, methyl groups or CH3 can take the form of an anion with 7 or 8 free electrons, or a cation with 6 free electrons.
 The words anion and cation have to do with the electrical charge of the molecule and nothing more.
 The correct electrical charge is required for the methyl group to attach to a variety of toxins and other molecules in the body.

 EVERYONE NEEDS MORE METHYL GROUPS

 Most everyone, in our experience, does not have enough methyl groups.
 This is the case even if a person is healthy, and even if a person eats a very healthful diet.
 This may be due to some type of pollution that interferes with the body’s production of methyl groups.

 It might also be due to a toxin or stress that everyone is exposed to today that increases the body’s need for methyl groups.
 This is a current subject of research in development science.